- What is a RAID array?

-As we've got effectively two disks in the RAID storing parity data, that leaves three drives we can read from simultaneously, giving a maximum theoretical read speed factor of 3x.
+We've effectively got two disks in the RAID storing parity data, which leaves three drives we can read from simultaneously, giving a maximum theoretical read speed factor of 3x.
 In general, for RAID 6, the equation for the read speed gain is:

 read speed gain RAID6 = no. disks - 2

 The fault tolerance for RAID 6 is that up to two disks can fail without data loss and doesn't depend on the number of drives in the array.